Second Difference Solutions, LLC

 Scene 1: The Trends Tour (2021-2024)

 Feature shown: Financial Statement Standardizer, Trends view.
 Question answered: What does this business actually look like?
-Suggested model: Quick tier – this is a narration task, not a reasoning task (Claude Haiku 4.5, Gemini Flash-Lite, or GPT-4.1 Mini).
+Suggested model: Quick tier, because this is a narration task, not a reasoning task (Claude Haiku 4.5, Gemini Flash-Lite, or GPT-4.1 Mini).

 Prompt to try: “Summarize the revenue, gross margin, operating margin, and end-of-year cash trend from 2021 through 2024 in four short bullets.”